-The has blamed the State Governments' failure to fulfill their part of development duties at the local level, where the majority of production activities are carried out, for the high percentage of poverty in the country.
+The Federal Government has blamed the State Governments’ failure to fulfill their part of development duties at the local level, where the majority of production activities are carried out, for the high percentage of poverty in the country.

 Following the Federal Executive Council (FEC) meeting that was held this week at the Presidential Villa in Abuja under the supervision of President Muhammadu Buhari, Clement Agba, the minister of state for budget and national planning, delivered the following remark to State House Correspondents.